MohamedKhalilAssa/VanillaJavaScript-Projects/README.md

 # 1.ColorFlipper
-This projects helped me solidify my JS knowledge and have some practice with it. it has two pages:
+This project helped me solidify my JS knowledge and have some practice with it. it has two pages:

   Basic: with each click the backgroundColor randomly switches to one of 4 colors.